-6.3.8.5.1 64B/66B Encoding
+6.3.9.5.1 64B/66B Encoding

 The frames formed by the transport layer are packed into 8-octet long blocks (64 bits).
 This 64-bit block is scrambled and then a 2-bit sync header (SH) is appended to form a 66-bit transmission block.
 The sync header is used for block synchronization by marking the end of a block as well as allowing for cyclic redundancy checking (CRC), forward error correction (FEC) or a command channel.
-The structure of a block is given in Table 6-11 where SH represents the appended 2-bit sync header.
+The structure of a block is given in Table 6-18 where SH represents the appended 2-bit sync header.

-Table 6-11.
+Table 6-18.
 Structure of 64B/66B Block with Sync Header

-SH OCTET0 OCTET1 OCTET2 OCTET3 OCTET4 OCTET5 OCTET6 OCTET7 [0:1] [2:9] [10:17] [18:25] [26:33] [34:41] [42:49] [50:57] [58:65]
+SH OCTET0 OCTET1 OCTET2 OCTET2 OCTET3 OCTET5 OCTET6 OCTET7 [0:1] [2:9] [10:17] [18:25] [26:33] [34:41] [42:49] [50:57] [58:65]

-6.3.8.5.2 Multiblocks, Extended Multiblocks and the Local Extended Multiblock Clock (LEMC)
+6.3.9.5.2 Multiblocks, Extended Multiblocks and the Local Extended Multiblock Clock (LEMC)

 A multiblock is a 32 block container which consists of a concatenation of 32 blocks.
 An extended multiblock is a concatenation of multiple multiblocks, where E defines the number of multiblocks in an extended multiblock.
 A frame can be split between blocks and multiblocks, but there must be an integer number of frames in an extended multiblock.
 An extended multiblock is only necessary when a multiblock does not have an integer number of frames.
 If an extended multiblock is not used, because a multiblock contains an integer number of frames, then the E parameter is equal to 1 to indicate that there is one multiblock in an extended multiblock.
-Values of E greater than 1 are not supported in ADC08DJ5200RF.
+Values of E greater than 1 are not supported in ADC12DJ5200RF.

 An extended multiblock is analogous to a multiframe in the 8B/10B transport layer.
 The local extended multiblock clock (LEMC) keeps track of the start and end of a multiblock for deterministic latency and data synchronization purposes in the same way the LMFC tracks the start and end of a multiframe in 8B/10B encoding.
 The LEMC is reset by the SYSREF signal to a deterministic phase in both the transmitter and receiver in order to act as a timing reference for deterministic latency.
-The LEMC clock frequency is defined by Equation 5 where f{BIT} is the serialized bit rate (line rate) of the SerDes interface.
+The LEMC clock frequency is defined by Equation 12 where f{BIT} is the serialized bit rate (line rate) of the SerDes interface.
 The frequency of SYSREF must equal to or an integer division of f{LMFC} when using 64B/66B encoding modes if SYSREF is a continuous signal.

-$$f{LEMC} = f{BIT} / (66 \times 32 \times E) \tag{5}$$
+$$f{LEMC} = f{BIT} / (66 \times 32 \times E)$$ (12)

-6.3.8.5.3 Block, Multiblock and Extended Multiblock Alignment using Sync Header

-The sync header contains two bits that are always opposite of each other (either 01 or 10).
-The JESD204C receiver can find the block boundaries by looking for a 66-bit boundary that always contains a 0 to 1 or 1 to 0 transition.
-Although 0 to 1 and 1 to 0 transitions will occur at other locations in a block, it is impossible for the sequence to appear at a fixed location, other than the proper sync header location, in successive blocks for a long period of time.
+6.3.9.5.3 Block, Multiblock and Extended Multiblock Alignment using Sync Header the sequence to appear at a fixed location, other than the proper sync header location, in successive blocks for a long period of time.
 The sync header indicates the start of a block and can be used for block alignment monitoring.
 If a 00 or a 11 bit sequence is seen at the assumed sync header location of a block, then block alignment may have been lost.
 Multiple occurrences of incorrect sync header bits should trigger a search for the sync header after sending SYSREF to all devices to reset LEMC alignment.